 Mathias is a very small town located in the state of West Virginia.
 With a population of 2,532 people and just one neighborhood, Mathias is the 88th largest community in West Virginia.

 When you are in Mathias, you'll notice that it is more blue-collar than most other communities in America.
-37.87% of Mathias’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Mathias is a town of professionals, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Mathias who work in office and administrative support (13.02%), management occupations (11.50%), and sales jobs (7.35%).
+36.26% of Mathias’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Mathias is a town of professionals, transportation and shipping workers, and managers.
+There are especially a lot of people living in Mathias who work in management occupations (16.41%), office and administrative support (8.68%), and healthcare suport services (7.73%).

-Mathias is a somewhat ethnically-diverse town.
 The people who call Mathias home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mathias residents report their race to be White.
-Mathias also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.21% of the town’s residents.
-Important ancestries of people in Mathias include German, English, Italian, Irish, and Welsh.
+The greatest number of Mathias residents report their race to be White, followed by Asian.
+Important ancestries of people in Mathias include German, English, Irish, Italian, and Welsh.

 The most common language spoken in Mathias is English.
 Other important languages spoken here include African languages and Other Asian languages.